Rose Cottage and Myrtle Cottage, Church Road, Steep

 Richard’s son Henry Ifould, who would build the Cricketers Inn in 1859, agreed to purchase plots 59 and 60 as part of the Enclosure negotiations.
 These were the plots on which Rose Cottage and Myrtle Cottage stood.
 He agreed to pay £20 to the existing occupants of plot 59 (Rose Cottage) who were his parents Richard and Elizabeth Ifould.
 They were then permitted to live on the plot until they died.
 They paid Henry £1 13s 5d rent annually on 25th March (Lady Day).

 Plot 60 (Myrtle Cottage) was occupied by Richard’s elder son and Henry’s brother, James and his wife Jane, by the time of the Enclosure Award in 1866.
 So by the same system, Henry paid James £7 3s 6d.
 In return, James had to pay Henry an annual rent of 11s 6d.
+From this we know then, that there was probably an earlier cottage on the site than the present one, which is dated 1867.

 Henry was also required to pay £24 15s to the Valuer of the Enclosure Award as a contribution to the cost of the Enclosures.